coffinzm/myMTGcollection/README.md

 + Update *path* on line seven of *launcher_public.rb* to reflect its location.
 + Secure a list of Multiverse IDs and add them to *cardid.txt*.
 This file represents your collection.
 + Delete the contents of *log.txt* and *posted.txt*
-+ Test the configuration by issuing command "ruby mymtgbotpublic.rb".
++ Test the configuration by navigating to the directory containing the program and issuin theg command "ruby mymtgbotpublic.rb".
 You should see console/log output and, if correctly setup, a Tweet will post
-+ Execute the command "ruby launcher_public.rb" and allow the program to execute.
++ Execute the command "ruby launcher_public.rb" and allow the program to run.
+You will not see any output unless a card is being posted.
+This creates a thread which will run in the backgroud.
+You may exit the console used to execute the script.
 You're all set!

 ## Notes ##
 + The wonderful Scryfall API makes this all possible.
 Support their work! https://scryfall.com/docs/api